s4602249/elec5620/README.md

 * Open Xampp control panel and **Apache** and **Mysql** service

-* Open http://localhost/phpmyadmin/ and import the sql script
+* Open http://localhost/phpmyadmin/ and import the sql script to database

 ### Running the app